Riders / Runners

 No rider may carry more than 1 transponder at any time, and no rider may pass his/her transponder on to anyone else at any time.
 Timing will start with the start of the race.
 The start line will remain open for 15 minutes after the start time.
 Any rider who cannot make his/her start time must report to the commissaire within 15 minutes of the start time to request approval for a late start.
 No rider is allowed to start late without approval.
 If no approval for a late start has been given, the rider will be considered a DNS (did not start), hence receive no result.
 The maximum race time will not be adjusted for any rider who is permitted a late start and/or who started in a start zone with a later start time than his / her own.
 Any rider not able to complete the race for whatever reason will be transported to the race finish.

 The race does not have exclusive use of the area during the race.
 Official cars will ensure the safety of riders, however other traffic must be observed at all times during the race.
 Instructions of marshals must be strictly adhered to.

 Registration and Briefing

-Race registration takes place at the venue and at the time and place indicated on the race website.
+Race pack collection takes place one day prior to the event in Doha (location to be determined) and also at the start of the event at the time and place indicated on the race website.
 Riders must report to registration and bring any form of ID with a photograph on it or the UCI license.
 False information in race registration will result in disqualification.
 A pre-race briefing will take place at the time and place indicated on the race website.